-Note that $F_ {\sharp} = \sqrt{2}$ and $C' = 2$.
+Note that $F_ {\sharp} = \sqrt{2}$, and that $C' = 2$.
 Under equal temperament none of the harmonious intervals are perfect.
 Nevertheless, overall, the system produces satisfactory results for music written to be played in that system.
-This includes, for example, most of the repertoire of music written for the piano.
-Equal temperament resolves the paradox of tuning by spreading the dissonance equally across the keyboard.
-Percy A.~Scholes \cite{Scholes} goes further in his {\em Oxford Companion to Music} at page 1018, and says: \begin{quote} \begin{small}The whole development of musical composition in the nineteenth century was based on the acceptance of the twelve equal keys into which the composer could pass without let or hindrance.
-Wagner's chromatic harmonies, for example, necessarily imply an orchestra with its instruments tuned `equally'. \end{small} \end{quote} Opponents of equal temperament claim that it flattens out the music, leaving it homogeneous and characterless.
+This includes, for example, a good deal of the repertoire of music written for the piano.
+Equal temperament thus offers a tentative resolution to the paradox of tuning by spreading the dissonance equally across the keyboard.
+Scholes (1955) goes further in his {\em Oxford Companion to Music} at page 1018, and says: \begin{quote} \begin{small}The whole development of musical composition in the nineteenth century was based on the acceptance of the twelve equal keys into which the composer could pass without let or hindrance.
+Wagner's chromatic harmonies, for example, necessarily imply an orchestra with its instruments tuned `equally'. \end{small} \end{quote} Opponents of equal temperament, of which there are many, claim that it flattens out the music, leaving it homogeneous and characterless.
 Worse still, although the fifths are reasonably accurate under equal temperament, the thirds are noticeably wide.
-Ross W.~Duffin \cite{Duffin} puts the matter as follows: \begin{quote} \begin{small}This interval is the invisible elephant in our musical system today.
-Nobody notices how awful the major thirds are.
-Nobody comments.
-Nobody recognizes that the elephant exists.
-Living with this elephant is assumed to be so much better than the unknown alternatives that it's a nonissue.
-Asked about it, some people even claim to prefer the elephant; they have grown to like elephantine thirds. \end{small} \end{quote} The disadvantages have been succinctly summarized by G.~C.~Klopp \cite{Klopp}: \begin{quote} \begin{small} Obviously, all keys are available and the possibilities of enharmonization are unlimited.
+The disadvantages have been succinctly summarized by Klopp (1974): \begin{quote} \begin{small} Obviously, all keys are available and the possibilities of enharmonization are unlimited.